 This program provides for the planning, design, and construction of projects to replace and upgrade energy consuming equipment and systems to reduce energy consumption and costs (electricity, fuel oil, natural gas, or other fuel) at all WSSC Water facilities.
 The program will maintain or enhance existing operating conditions and reliability while continuing to meet all permit requirements and ensuring a continued commitment to environmental stewardship.
 Projects may include, but are not limited to, the replacement or upgrade of water and wastewater process equipment, water and wastewater pumps, peak shaving and backup power generation systems, variable speed drives, HVAC equipment/systems, and lighting.
-Current projects include: Piscataway WRRF blower system upgrades: Piscataway WRRF mixer replacement/upgrade: Potomac WFP LCI drives replacement; and Western Branch WRRF dewatering
+Current projects include: Piscataway WRRF blower system upgrades; Piscataway WRRF mixer replacement/upgrade; Potomac WFP LCI drives replacement; and Western Branch WRRF dewatering upgrades.

-Environmental Sustainability: This project supports WSSC Water's commitment to protect the natural environment of Prince George's and Montgomery Counties.: Financial Efficiency: This project is expected to increase revenues, decrease expenses, or both.: Innovation: This project utilizes new ideas.
+Environmental Sustainability: This project supports WSSC Water's commitment to protect the natural environment of Prince George's and Montgomery Counties.; Financial Efficiency: This project is expected to increase revenues, decrease expenses, or both.; Innovation: This project utilizes new ideas, methods, and/or research to streamline processes, enhance services, and reduce costs.